Our content is impartial, but funded in part by affiliate commissions (at no extra cost to our readers). Learn more.

 Key apps in here include Influencer Analytics, an app that helps you identify relevant influencer/content creator partners for your services, and AdClarity, an app that gives you a holistic view of your competitors’ advertising activity across several different advertising channels (display, social, video etc.).
 Another app worth investigating is ContentShake, an AI writing assistant tool.

-(There’s also a few free apps available — these include a website speed tester, a local listings checker and a plagiarism checker).
+(There’s also a few free apps available — these include a website speed tester, a customer persona creator app and a plagiarism checker).

 Moz doesn’t yet provide a similar app store, but depending on your needs, you can use its API to integrate it with other applications.